Biography & Statement

 Karyn DeBont paints landscapes of south-central New Mexico.
 She worked as a landscape designer for nearly 30 years, but turned to painting ten years ago to fulfill a lifetime interest in fine art.

 Karyn has tapped into a resource primarily undiscovered by New Mexico artists—the beauty and inspiration of south-central New Mexico.
 She has found many painting locations in the Socorro area, and a regionalism has begun to emerge in her work.
 After years of studio painting, Karyn shifted to painting en plein air, and describes the experience this way: “When you paint outdoors, there is something special that shows up in your work.
 There is an immediacy—you have to get it down before the light changes.
 First there is a settling-in period, then hours can pass before you are aware of it.
 Interesting things happen out there.”

-Karyn has taken classes and workshops with several southwest artists, including Barry McCuan, Bill Gallen, Dave Ballew, and Michael Lynch.
-She is a member of Plein Air Painters of New Mexico, Women Artists of the West, and the New Mexico Art League.
-She shows her work at Wilder Nightingale Fine Art in Taos and Vertu Fine Art Gallery in Socorro, NM.
+Karyn has taken classes and workshops with several southwest artists, including Dave Ballew.
+Barry McCuan, Bill Gallen, and Michael Lynch.
+She is a member of Plein Air Painters of New Mexico, Rio Grande Art Association, and the New Mexico Art League.
+She shows her work at Wilder Nightingale Fine Art in Taos, NM.

 "As a child growing up in rural Iowa, I spent most of my waking hours out-of-doors.
 But you grow up, and you disconnect.
 Painting helps me reconnect to the natural world, and reminds me to see the beauty in everyday views which are there for all of us, if we only look."